Ditch the Repository Pattern Already

 So, by the time I started rethinking my use of repositories, I had long since stopped using them for test isolation.

 Taking the Plunge

-It was actually about a year after I had become convinced that repositories were unnecessary, useless abstractions that I started working with a new codebase I had the opportunity to steer.
-Once I eliminated them from the equation, everything got so much simpler.
+It was about a year after I had recognized that repositories are superfluous for abstracting ORMs that I started working with a new codebase I had the opportunity to steer.
+Once I eliminated them from the equation, everything became so much simpler.
 Having been repository-free for about two years now, I think I’d have a hard time joining a team that had an affinity for them.